 ● Tea and coffee: Complimentary

-● Visas: UK passport holders require an Indian visa, price from US$62.
+● Visas: UK passport holders require an Indian visa.
 Apply online at indianvisaonline.gov.in

 Get on Board

 Saga offers an 11-night Brahmaputra river cruise on the Mahabaahu from £3,399pp.
 Visit saga.co.uk for more information.